 The results of your placement test will determine which English and math courses you can take and whether you meet English and math prerequisites for other courses.
 It is important, therefore, that you take the exam seriously and do your very best.
 We strongly encourage you to review the ACCUPLACER Sample Questions for Students guide prior to testing.
 The guide is prepared by the CollegeBoard, the organization that designed the ACCUPLACER exam.
 The guide describes the length and content of each section of the test and provides a series of sample questions in each content area.

 Learning Express is an online test preparation program offered FREE through the SFCC Library.
 It has preparation resources for many exams including excellent materials to help students prepare for the ACCUPLACER placement exam.
-To register, create your personal login and get started, click here.
+To register, create your personal login and get started, visit the Learning Express Website.

 Additional FREE preparation material can be found on the following websites: